tsackton/taelgar/Gazetteer/Greater Sembara/Addermarch/Roscombe.md

 >[!info]+ Inns and Taverns in Roscombe
 > ***The Traveler's Rest.*** The only inn in Roscombe, a well-built two story building against the wall, near the South Gate (where the road from Valcroix enters town).
-Run by Bertrand LeBlanc, charming middle-aged man, with a personal connection to the Traveler.
+Run by Bertrand LeBlanc, charming middle-aged man, with a personal connection to the Wanderer.
 Efficient and organized, and a decent cook as well.
 >
 > ***The Raven's Roost.*** A popular tavern on the market square, where the locals hang out.
 Run by Madeline Brewer, a young woman, daughter of the old tavern keeper who died unexpectedly a few years ago.
 Madeline took over the family business and has been thriving.
 Known for their beer, and the primary brewer in town.
 >